rhjdjong/PythonMatters/_posts/2019-11-18-Everything-is-an-object-part-1-identity.md

 (In a sense, and in conformance to Von Neumann’s model of a “stored program computer,” code is also represented by objects.)

-That an object can represent data is fairly obvious: an integer objects represents an integer number, a string object represents a Unicode string, and a code object represents executable code.
+That an object can represent data is obvious: an integer objects represents an integer number, a string object represents a Unicode string, and a code object represents executable code.